Mizane Birhan

-Mizane Birhan is a tabia or municipality in the Dogu'a Tembien district of the Tigray Region of Ethiopia.
-The tabia centre is in Ma’idi village, located approximately 13 km to the southeast of the woreda town Hagere Selam (as the crow flies).
+Mizane Birhan is a tabia or municipality in the Dogu'a Tembien district of Tigray Region, Ethiopia.
+The tabia centre is in Ma'idi village, located approximately 13 km to the southeast of the woreda town Hagere Selam.

 Geography

-The tabia is astride the Imba Dogu’a ridge, between valleys of Rubaksa and Ruba Bich’i Rivers.
-The highest peak is Imba Dogu’a (2620 m a.s.l.) and the lowest place at east is along Ruba Bich’i (1960 m a.s.l.) and at west 2020 m, down from Addi Welo.
+The tabia is astride the Imba Dogu'a ridge, between valleys of Rubaksa and Ruba Bich'i Rivers.
+The highest peak is Imba Dogu'a (2620 m a.s.l.) and the lowest place at east is along Ruba Bich'i (1960 m a.s.l.) and at west 2020 m, down from Addi Welo.

 Geology

 From the higher to the lower locations, the following geological formations are present: